SAG Infotech Official Tax Blog Big Discount for Tax Experts

 3. Special Audit on request of Higher Authority GST Officials

-• The Section 66 of CGST Act makes way for special audits carried by a professional Chartered Accountant or a Cost Accountant who is nominated by the GST Commissioner in light of the accounting complexities uncovered during a government audit.
+• Section 66 of the CGST Act makes way for special audits carried out by a professional Chartered Accountant or a Cost Accountant who is nominated by the GST Commissioner in light of the accounting complexities uncovered during a government audit.

 1. GST Audit Based on Assessee Turnover By CA or Cost Accountant

-Taxpayers whose turnover in current financial year crosses the threshold limit of 2 crores need to hire services of a chartered accountant or a cost accountant to audit his accounts.
+Taxpayers whose turnover in the current financial year crosses the threshold limit of 2 crores need to hire the services of a chartered accountant or a cost accountant to audit their accounts.
 The threshold limit is prescribed in Rule 80 (3) of CGST Rules 2017 u/s 35(5).
 Under section 44 (2) of CGST Act 2017, the assessee needs to submit a copy of the following documents

 Under the Reconciliation Statement, the return filed by the assessee for a given FY must be in tune with the audited annual financial statement.